Viewing a Request's Details

 Filter Builder

-Located at the bottom left of the datagrid, these filters allow you to isolate specific data points.
+Located at the bottom left of the data grid, these filters allow you to isolate specific data points.
 These filters are mirrored with the Filter Builder discussed in the overview section.

 This tool is vital for experimenting with your data; by filtering specific signals, you can immediately see how those changes would impact the overall performance of the Statistics Request.